 Chicago Paternity Lawyers

 Paternity is the legal acknowledgment of the parental relationship between a man and a child born to unmarried parents.
-For a man who believes he is the father of a child, paternity must be legally established as a prerequisite to obtaining child visitation rights, as well as joint or sole custody of a child.
+For a man who believes he is the father of a child, paternity must be legally established as a prerequisite to obtaining visitation rights, as well as joint or sole custody of a child.
 For the mother, paternity must be legally established in order for her to receive child support.

 These issues are governed by the Illinois Parentage Act in conjunction with several provisions of the Illinois Marriage and Dissolution of Marriage Act.
-Whether you are an unmarried mother or father seeking assistance with child support, custody, or visitation issues, the attorneys at the Law Offices of Jonathan Merel, P.C. are experienced in handling all of your paternity-related issues, as well as other family law and divorce matters.
+Whether you are an unmarried mother or father seeking assistance with child support, custody, or visitation issues, the lawyers at the Law Offices of Jonathan Merel, P.C. are well-qualified to handle your paternity case.

-Discuss your case with us today by calling (312) 487-2795 or contacting us online.
+Discuss your case with our Chicago paternity attorneys today by calling (312) 487-2795.

 Whether you are pursuing a paternity case as a mother or a father, the court will likely facilitate a DNA test to confirm who is the father of the child.
 It is highly recommended that you complete a DNA test before legally establishing paternity.
 Courts in Illinois are unlikely to overturn an existing paternity order even if the alleged father later finds out he may not be the biological father.